Rooted and Grounded—Immersion Experiences

 On Friday afternoon, conference attendees will visit one of these local (within one hour drive) sites.
 Transportation will be provided.
 On the registration form, please list your first and second choices.

 - Camp Friedenswald This Mennonite camp near Union, Michigan, is home to a variety of landforms, including two prairie fens (unique, glacier-formed wetlands).
 One of the fens, with a boardwalk through it, is habitat for the endangered Mitchell’s Satyr Butterfly.
 Over 30 of these butterflies were found this summer on site!
-The camp is working with the Michigan Department of Natural Resources to create a land bridge with prairie plantings between the fens, hoping to extend the habitat range of the butterfly.
+The camp is working with the Michigan Department of Natural Resources to introducing a new population in one of the fens.
+A burn demonstration will be conducted, weather permitting.
+Canoeing and kayaking will be available to explore the lake and the fen modified by a beaver dam.
 Led by Simeon Paulson, environmental educator.

 - Elkhart County Landfill and Soil Solutions Visit the county landfill near Elkhart to learn the ways they are working to protect soil and groundwater, as well as how they use methane as a power source.
 Participants will also visit Soil Solutions, which makes mulch and compost out of industrial, tree, and yard waste, diverting huge amounts of organic material from the landfill.
-Led by landfill and SS staff.
+Led by Gene Bontrager of the Elkhart County Landfill and Mike Baum of Soil Solutions.

 - Goshen Wastewater Treatment Plant and CSO Holding Facility Do you know what happens to your water when it leaves your home?
 This tour will educate you about the process cities use to treat wastewater and return it (even cleaner) to the water system.
 Also, you will get to see the new facility which holds stormwater from combined sewer overflows (a major problem for many older Midwestern cities), so that it does not pollute the Elkhart River.
-Led by Jason Kauffman of the city of Goshen.
+Led by Jim Kerezman, Wastewater Superintendent for the city of Goshen.

 - Waterford Wetland On the south edge of Goshen, Waterford Mennonite Church’s property includes a 55-acre wetland area.
 This group will follow a developed trail, viewing a marsh, pond, and floodplain forest.
 You will see a diverse assemblage of shrubs, trees, herbaceous plants, and wildflowers, including a rare native orchid (the only recorded location in Elkhart County).
 Led by John J. Smith, native plant enthusiast and Professor Emeritus of Teacher Education at Goshen College.